The Rawson Group The University of Windsor

 Free radicals play an important role in everyday life.
 We examine how free radicals are generated and the factors affecting radical stability.
 We examine EPR spectroscopy as a primary technique for characterising free radicals and mapping the spin distribution and extracting information on coordination geometry for S = 1/2 metal complexes.
 We conclude with a survey of free radical reactions in organic chemistry and draw parallels to biological systems, exemplified by lignin synthesis, lipid per-oxidations and vitamin B12 chemistry exemplified by dehydrase and mutase transformations.

 Probably more than you ever wanted to know about magnetism!
 This course starts off from the basic origins of magnetic moments (spin and orbital angular momentum and spin orbit coupling) to magnetic communication pathways (direct exchange and superexchange processes) within clusters and extended networks.
-We examine qualitative estimates of the strength of the exchange interaction (J) through Curie-Weiss Law and use Quantum Mechanics to solve the spin Hamiltonian in order to determine expressions to quantitatively estimate for small high-symmetry clusters.
+We examine qualitative estimates of the strength of the exchange interaction (J) through Curie-Weiss Law and use Quantum Mechanics to solve the spin Hamiltonian in order to determine expressions to quantitatively estimate J for small high-symmetry clusters.
 We examine unusual quantum magnetic behaviour in discrete molecular systems known as single molecule magnets.
 We conclude with an analysis of the different types of long range order possible, focussing on ferromagnetism, antiferromagnetism, ferrimagnetism and canted antiferromagnetism.
 We examine different magnetic measurements to discriminate between these magnetic phases.

 Double click here to add text.